Git Beginners¶

 cat ~/.ssh/id_rsa.pub

-from the above.
-You should have copied the entire output from the command. -
+3. Now, in your terminal, copy everything from (and including) the ssh-rsa to the end of what would be the example.local from the above.
+You should have copied the entire output from the command.

 You have successfully added your key to the server.
 You can now get your code from the server, and send your changes back to the server.